sivalabs/sivalabs-hugo/content/posts/2017/2017-10-18-select-all-starters-on-spring-initializer-httpstart-spring-io.md

 But, i would like to have the SELECT ALL option for one single reason:

 **I can download all the dependencies ahead of time when I have good internet connectivity so that I can continue working even in offline.
-This is especially useful for conference speakers so that they don&#8217;t have to be at the mercy of conference WIFI connectivity.**
+This is especially useful for conference speakers so that they don't have to be at the mercy of conference WIFI connectivity.**

 So, when a new spring boot version is released I usually do the following: